How 2 PT: Rewind

 There are several things I wish I had done as a new graduate that may have made these first few years easier:

 - Found a mentor that could guide me and encourage me as I navigated the healthcare system.
 This may have made it easier to understand my role as a PT as well as understanding my role as a patient advocate.

 - Utilized my peers more to bounce ideas off of and find different perspectives from their practice patterns.
 I did this to a degree, but could have used them as resources more readily.
 This also helps with encouragement and realizing you’re not alone when facing questions in patient care.

 - Broadened my studies to factors beyond the physiological.
 By this I mean there are so many other factors in physical therapy that I did not learn about in school.
 Human behavior, psychology, sociology, patient beliefs, nutrition, sleep habits, and understanding rest-all of these domains are so pertinent in whether or not our PT treatments and recommendations actually work.
 It’s important for PTs to remain specialists in their domain (movement analysis and exercise prescription) while also understanding at least the general concepts in these other realms that impact patient healing times and interactions.

 And this is why we have created this new HOW 2 PT Course!
-Join us for the first ever Cohort starting May 1st.
+Join us for the second Cohort, starting September 1st.
 GET ALL THE DETAILS HERE